schollz/zxcvbn/docs/builder/content/blurbs/tli.md

 weight: 2.0
 ---

 TLI means "**text-limited interface**".
 It is the basis of *zxcvbn*, as the primary control of this script is through a text editor that receives input from a keyboard.
-This script is used by entering commands, or collections of commands (called "patterns"), or collections of patterns (called "chains").
+This script is used by entering commands, or collections of commands (called a "[pattern](#pattern)"), or collections of patterns (called a "[chain](#chain)").
 The commands are often notes, but they can also be modifiers that augment the way that a note is played.

 TLI also means "**too little information**".
 It is a style of syntax developed for producing oblique rhythms without music theory.
 TLI at its core is a single line of letters or numbers separated by spaces.
 The tracker allocates time to each line, and subdivides the time equally among each entity on the line.